robmsylvester/sheepy/README.md

 ### Tests
 `./run_tests.sh` will run tests.

+## Weights and Biases
+You'll need a (free) weights and biases account to visualize metrics that are tracked in your experiment.
+When running the shell scripts, you'll be prompted to create/login to it.

 ## Important Classes
 ### Experiments
 The experiment class houses the highest level abstraction.
 It consists of